IBMDevConnect/DBS2020/README.md

 Sign up to an [IBM Cloud account by clicking here](https://ibm.biz/Bdqy3t)

+## Activation of the IBM Cloud

+Follow the steps provided in the [document](https://github.com/IBMDevConnect/DBS2020/blob/master/QuizApp.docx) to validate that the IBM Cloud Account is active.
+Please note that participants need to submit the questions at the last step.

 ## Provision of Watson Assistant, Discovery and IBM Cloud Functions

 [CFC-StarterKit-Prereq](https://github.com/IBMDevConnect/DBS2020/blob/master/NLP_CFC/CFC-StarterKit-Prereq.docx)